sevifinance/Sevi-Docs/docs/developer/API/intro.md

 :::caution

 All old API's on exodus.sevi.io/graphql will keep working, but as we exposed up to 60 API's we disabled inspection for security concerns.
-Launching partner.sevi.io in the coming weeks.
+We will be launching partner.sevi.io in the coming weeks.

 :::